 You can generally switch advisors, with assent of the new advisor, except that we expect all students to complete a project once that project has been started with a particular faculty member.
-With approval of the program director, advisors may be outside of the Biopsyc program [e.g., Molecular Neuroscience, Molecular/Microbiology, or Cognitive Neuroscience].
+With approval of the program director, advisors may be outside of the CBN program [e.g., Molecular Neuroscience, Bioengineering, or Molecular/Microbiology].